sarthakm402/VisionMath/README.md

 - **Pythagorean Evaluation**: Calculates the hypotenuse or missing leg based on Pythagorean theorem.
 - **Probability Evaluation**: Calculates complement probabilities from fractions or decimal inputs.
 - **OCR-based Text Extraction**: Recognizes handwritten text using EasyOCR and filters high-confidence results for evaluation.
+- **Show Graph**: Is able to how graphs of the equqation prvided for better visualisation.

 ## Requirements